jamesfmackenzie/chocolatekeen/README.md

         └── KEEN3
             └── ...
 Episode Three level data

-You can then start each episode via `chocolate-keen.exe -startkeen1`, `chocolate-keen.exe -startkeen2` and `chocolate-keen.exe -startkeen3` respectively
+You can then start each episode via `chocolate-keen -startkeen1`, `chocolate-keen -startkeen2`, and `chocolate-keen -startkeen3` respectively.
+On Windows, the executable is `chocolate-keen.exe`.

 On PlayStation Vita, episode data is currently loaded from bundled `app0:/GAMEDATA/KEEN1`, `app0:/GAMEDATA/KEEN2`, and `app0:/GAMEDATA/KEEN3` paths inside the installed VPK.
 That means Episodes Two and Three need to be included during VPK packaging rather than copied onto the device after install.
-If more than one episode is bundled, the Vita build will show the launcher so you can choose between them at startup.
+If more than one episode is bundled, the Vita build shows the launcher so you can choose between them at startup.

 ## Building
-You can clone or download the chocolatekeen repo and build it yourself
+You can clone or download the `chocolatekeen` repo and build it yourself.

 ## Documentation